 Image Source

-Some of the most popular games that you can take part in would include ‘Hanetsuki’.
-This is similar to badminton but it has wooden panels that are beautifully decorated.
-There is also a game that children play where they spin wooden tops on surfaces.
-One of the most common Japanese new year traditions would include flying kites.
+Some of the most popular games you can participate in include ‘Hanetsuki’.
+This is similar to badminton, but it has beautifully decorated wooden panels.
+Children also play a game where they spin wooden tops on surfaces.
+One of the most common Japanese New Year traditions is flying kites.
 Japanese demon kites were flown to ward off evil.
-You can also fly regular kites and you can find these in most shops during New Years.
+You can also fly regular kites, and you can find these in most shops during New Year’s.

 Image Source

-The Imperial Palace is a beautiful place that has some really colorful gardens.
+The Imperial Palace is a beautiful place with some really colorful gardens.
 Walking through these gardens is very relaxing.
-Although there isn’t much to do, there is plenty to see, which the dense forest and all the watchtowers surrounding the palace.
-If you visit during New Years, you will be able to see the Emperor and he will greet everyone a happy New Year.
-This is actually one of the rare times that the palace is open to visitors.
+Although there isn’t much to do, there is plenty to see, including the dense forest and all the watchtowers surrounding the palace.
+If you visit during New Year’s, you will be able to see the Emperor, and he will wish everyone a Happy New Year.
+This is one of the rare times the palace is open to visitors.

 There are plenty of things that you can do if you are in Japan during the Japanese New Year.
-Although most businesses will be closed, you can take part in many of the Japanese traditions even if you don’t know any people from the locality who can show you a good time.
+Although most businesses will be closed, you can participate in many Japanese traditions even if you don’t know any people from the locality who can show you a good time.
 If this interests you, then why wait?
-Take a trip to Japan and get ready to make positive memories this New Year with your friends and family.
+Take a trip to Japan and prepare to make positive memories with your friends and family this New Year.

 Frequently Asked Questions About Japanese New Year